Seven careers you can enter with any degree

 What you’ll do

-Journalists (also known as reporters) investigate and write up stories for newspapers and magazines.
+Journalists (also known as reporters) investigate and write stories for newspapers, magazines, radio, or TV.
 The type of story depends on the publication they work for – they might write a news report on a political event for the national press or a feature on Nordic Noir thrillers for a film magazine.
-Whatever their specialism, they need to keep a finger on the pulse for new stories.

 What you’ll need